Getting Started with TriSync Sports: Ten Aspects You Should Master for Baseball

 Each player has a Profile designation which falls into one of three types: Aligned, Variable, or Developing.

 Aligned profiles are players whose historical performance correlates tightly and reliably with their cycle positions.
-When an Aligned hitter carries a strong TriSync Rating, you can trust that rating with a high degree of confidence.
+When an Aligned hitter carries a strong Composite score, you can trust that rating with a high degree of confidence.
 His peak ratings are genuinely predictive of strong output, and his Suboptimal ratings are equally predictive of poor performance.
 For betting on props, Aligned players are the foundation.
-Their TriSync Ratings translate directly into predictable DFS and ROTO production, which is exactly what you need to cross the cash line night after night.
+Their Composite Scores translate directly into predictable DFS and ROTO production, which is exactly what you need to cross the cash line night after night.
 Much of the time, when drafting or building a lineup, an Aligned profile is preferred over a Variable profile.

-How to use it: Check a player’s profile, and expect to make your strongest plays on players with an Aligned profile in an Excellent window (TriSync Rating 5.55+).
-Fading a player with an Aligned profile in a Suboptimal window (TriSync Rating < 1.95), is also a strong play.
+How to use it: Check a player’s profile, and expect to make your strongest plays on players with an Aligned profile in an Excellent window (Composite score 5.55+).
+Fading a player with an Aligned profile in a Suboptimal window (Composite score < 1.95), is also a strong play.
 Make prop bets on players with a Developing profile sparingly, only in good matchup situations where other factors are extremely positive.
 Rarely, if ever, wager on players with a Variable profile.
-In DFS and ROTO, bench players with an Aligned profile, when their TriSync Rating is below1.95.
-Stream pitchers and batters with a TriSync Rating of 5.55+, if the player they are replacing is in a Suboptimal window, or a Fair window with a bad matchup.
+In DFS and ROTO, bench players with an Aligned profile, when their Composite score is below1.95.
+Stream pitchers and batters with a Composite score of 5.55+, if the player they are replacing is in a Suboptimal window, or a Fair window with a bad matchup.

-3. GPR Averages — The Baseline Behind the Rating
+3. Game Rating Averages — The Baseline Behind the Rating

-The TriSync Rating doesn't exist in a vacuum.
-It's anchored to each player's GPR (General Performance Rating) Average, a rolling statistical baseline that accounts for production across various fantasy baseball statistics.
-On each player's individual page, you will see his GPR Average for each of the last five seasons, and the current season.
+The Composite score doesn't exist in a vacuum.
+To fully realize the potential, it must be anchored to each player's Game Rating average, a statistical baseline that accounts for production across various fantasy baseball statistics.
+On each player's individual page, you will see his Game Rating average for each of the last five seasons, and the current season.

-On the main home page, the Overall Rating is the General Performance Rating average over the last 365 days.
+On the main home page, the Overall Rating is simply the Game Rating average over the last 365 days.
 This is where TriSync helps in your ROTO draft, or with trades, or picking up available players.
-GPR Averages solve establishing a statistical floor and ceiling for each player, so when cycles align favorably, you know exactly what you're working with in ROTO or DFS lineups.
+Game Rating averages solve establishing a statistical floor and ceiling for each player, so when cycles align favorably, you know exactly what you're working with in ROTO or DFS lineups.

-One of the most powerful conceptual shifts TriSync Sports introduces is the distinction between TriSync Rating and traditional, seasonal production metrics.
+One of the most powerful conceptual shifts TriSync Sports introduces is the distinction between the TriSync Projection and traditional, seasonal production metrics.
 Most bettors, and frankly, many sportsbooks, price players almost entirely on seasonal production.
 That creates exploitable inefficiencies.

-TriSync's module tracks performance metrics on a day-by-day resolution, flagging divergences between what a player looks like on paper and what his current cycle position suggests is realistic for today's game.
+TriSync's module tracks performance metrics on a day-by-day resolution, flagging divergences between what a player looks like on paper and what his current cycle position suggests is realistic for today's game with the Composite score

 5. Peak and Valley Forecasting — Knowing When to Strike

 The performance model at the heart of TriSync operates on three primary cycles: Capacity, Competitiveness, and Cognitive.
 Each cycle moves through positive and negative phases, with the most powerful performance windows occurring when two or more cycles peak simultaneously, for most players.
 There are some players with contrarian patterns, and other players with differing performance patterns from the norm.
-All of this is accounted for in the TriSync Rating, so you don’t have to figure out how a player is likely to perform on any given day.
+All of this is accounted for in the Composite score, TriSync Projection, and TriSync Value Projection, so you don’t have to figure out how a player is likely to perform on any given day.

 TriSync's Predictive Performance Cycles graph feature, projects these convergences forward, not just for today, but for the next 15 days.
 For baseball bettors, this is extraordinarily useful.
 You can identify players who are approaching a peak window and begin targeting them before the market adjusts, capturing better prices while sportsbooks are still pricing on recent history.